ices-eg/wg_WGEEL/Misc/data_call_2022/SE.md

 Integrate new rows: Uploaded 36 new rows

 ## Annex 5
-No new data to integrage
+No new data to integrate

 ## Annex 6
 New rows: 4 new values inserted in the database